Santa Clara University Leavey School of Business: Ranking

 U.S. News & World Report ranked the Leavey School of Business 25th in the U.S. among part-time MBA programs in the "Best Graduate Schools 2018" ranking.
 This ranking, up from No. 37 the previous year, places the Leavey School of Business 2nd in the Bay Area, 2nd among Jesuit Schools, and 4th in California.

 Graduates of the MBA program earn the 9th highest salaries in the nation compared with other MBA graduates according to a PayScale study published in 2016.

 The Master's in Finance program was ranked 3rd on the West Coast and 29th nationally in the 2017 Best Finance Program Rankings by The Financial Engineer (TFE) Times.

 The undergraduate business program was ranked 63rd in the U.S. by U.S. News & World Report in 2017.
 Bloomberg BusinessWeek ranked it 51st in the U.S. for 2016, and in 2013 ranked its macroeconomics sub-specialty 4th in the nation among undergraduate business schools.

 For 2021, Santa Clara University was ranked #53 in National Universities.
 Schools are ranked according to their performance across a set of widely accepted indicators of excellence by U.S. News & World Report.

 Leadership

-The Leavey School of Business is led by Dean Ed Grier, appointed July 1, 2021.
+The Leavey School of Business is led by dean, Ravi Bapna, appointed September 1, 2026.